max-orhai/ppaml-cp7/README.md

 The task in this phase of CP7 is to predict [seasonal rates](https://en.wikipedia.org/wiki/Flu_season) of Influenza-Like Illness (_ILI_ or 'flu') in 60 distinct sub-populations of the continental US, ranging in size from the entire country to individual counties.

 In addition to historical ILI rate data for each population, three different forms of covariate data are provided for use in solutions.
-All four variables for the target season will be made available to solutions, one week at time, in a _simulated nowcast_ experiment.
+In a _simulated nowcast_ experiment, all four kinds of variables will be made available to solutions, one week at time, over the target season.

 ---